 Gold Nanoparticle (GNP) Deposition into E-Beam-Patterned Holes

-Apply a photoresist film of poly(methyl methacrylate) to the prepared wafer, [1-MED] and then pattern holes in the wafer [2-MED-Over shoulder] with electron-beam lithography.
+Apply a photoresist film of poly(methyl methacrylate) to the prepared wafer, [1-MED] by spin-coating and then pattern holes in the wafer [2-MED-Over shoulder] with electron-beam lithography.
 [3-LM]

 Talent places the wafer in a spin-coater.